 - Allow actors on the ground to share information on their activities

 - Offer a complete picture of the CRRF and its implementation.

 - Support governments with their planning.

-More than a mere website, the CRRF Global digital portal is meant to be an operational, interactive tool that allows all partners to add their own content.
-This means that content will develop with time.
+More than a mere website, the CRRF global digital portal is designed to be an operational, interactive tool that allows all partners to add their own content.
+This means that content will develop in real time.
 It is intended to be used by:

 - National and local authorities (host governments)